» Schedule Your COVID-19 Vaccine (Pfizer or Moderna)

 DOHC has applied to open a San Bernardino site.
 We will be sending vaccine to the High Desert to immunize this population of patients when it is available.
 We are also working on plans for Home Health to take care of homebound members at risk.
 In the near future, DOHC will be scheduling MOBILE CLINIC opportunities in harder to reach areas to reduce the need for transportation to Indio or Palm Springs locations.

-If I got the first dose of Moderna vaccine at an alternate site but do not have a follow up appointment for the second dose, can I get the second dose at DOHC?
+If I got the first dose of the Pfizer or Moderna vaccine at an alternate site but do not have a follow up appointment for the second dose, can I get the second dose at DOHC?

 Additionally, current research only supports reaching optimal effectiveness of the vaccines when you get the 2 doses as recommended.